-The ship are anchored and will use tenders to the town center.
+The ships are anchored and will use tenders to the town center.

 Printable map to take along on your cruise.